Seth Shapiro, MS, PNPT

 I enjoyed the available projects, but as an engineer, began to crave a more systematic approach to developing knowledge and skills in electronics.
 Eventually this would lead to the idea that would become ElectronicsReference.

-I began thinking of developing an online course that would comprehensively take the dedicated user from the simplest model to the most complex, and build all the way from basic atomic theory, to the quantum mechanics that dictate the performance of semiconductor devices at the most fundamental level.
+I began thinking of developing an online course that would comprehensively take the dedicated user from the simplest model to the most complex, and build all the way from basic theory to modern electronic systems.
+This idea became the starting point for what ElectronicsReference would eventually become.

 During this time I was lucky enough to meet the woman who would become my wife.
 We bought a house in small town Pottsville, PA, surrounded by rolling hills, tributaries of the Schuylkill River, and old coal mines.